...

 Tackling a fencing project involves more than just picking a style you love.
 It’s important to make sure your plans are safe, legal, and up to code.
 Knowing where to find the right information and who to ask for help can make the entire process feel much more manageable.
 Think of this as your starting point for getting the official rules and expert guidance you need to do the job right.

-Find Official Codes and Guidelines
+Where to Find Official Building Codes

 When it comes to glass fences in California, the primary rulebook is the California Building Standards Code, also known as Title 24.
 This code sets the baseline for safety, including requirements for glass railings and pool enclosures across the state.
 For pool fences specifically, the state’s Swimming Pool Safety Act lays out critical rules to prevent accidents.
 While these state-level codes are the foundation, your local city or county can have its own specific requirements.
 It’s always a smart move to check with Anaheim’s local building department to ensure your project meets all local ordinances before you begin.
 This step helps you avoid any costly surprises or delays down the road.